 Top

-Celebrate African American heritage with these inspiring film programs for elementary, middle, and high school, featuring heroic characters in films from around the world.
+Celebrate African and African American lives with these inspiring films for elementary, middle, and high school.

 Flexible scheduling throughout the day - come to us or let us come to you!
 For details about screenings at Facets Multi-Media, click here.
 For details about screenings at your location, click here.
 For more information, contact our Group Sales Coordinator at fldtrips@facets.org or (773) 281-9075 ext.
 3009.